 Blaming can be dangerous for a multitude of reasons:

-• Blaming creates a toxic environment whereby experimenting with behaviour change becomes unsafe.
+- Blaming creates a toxic environment whereby experimenting with behavior change becomes unsafe.
 You fail, you get blamed.

 Deciding to stop playing the blame game is by no means easy but is a wonderful move towards a more peaceful middle ground where everybody is treated with respect and empathy.